techmyth/techmyth.github.io/content/posts/veeam-pwsh-get-bkp-repo-info.en.md

 Hello everyone,

-These last days I have been performing several support services related to Veeam Backup & Replication where I have had the opportunity to use more Veeam Powershell modules.
+These last days I have been performing several support services related to Veeam Backup & Replication where I have had the opportunity to use more Veeam PowerShell modules.
 So in this opportunity I will be showing you in a basic way how to get information related to the repositories connected to the Backup server.
 As always it is necessary to establish a connection to the Backup server using the `Connect-VBRServer` command.

 ```text
 PS C:\Users\jocolon> Connect-VBRServer -Server veeam-vbr.pharmax.local -Credential (Get-Credential)